Putting People in their Place: Monocular Regression of 3D People in Depth: Conclusion, Limitations, Ethics, Risks

-\textbf{Disclosure:} MJB has received research funds from Adobe, Intel, Nvidia, Facebook, and Amazon.
-While MJB is a part-time employee of Amazon, his research was performed solely at Max Planck.
-MJB has financial interests in Amazon, Datagen Technologies, and Meshcapade GmbH.
+\textbf{Disclosure:} MJB has received research funds from Adobe, Intel, Nvidia, Facebook, and Amazon and has financial interests in Amazon, Datagen Technologies, and Meshcapade GmbH.
+While he was part-time at Amazon during this project, his research was performed solely at Max Planck.

 { }